turtlebot/TurtleBot4Lessons/units/Unit00-TB4-Introduction/L02-TurtleBotIsGo/U00-L02-TurtleBotIsGo.md

 	* `exit`
   * If the device is there you're good to go.
   * Otherwise follow the steps above.
+* If you see an error like Waiting `to connect to bluetoothd...`
+  * The Bluetooth daemon is not running.
+Try running `sudo systemctl start bluetooth`
+  * To make Bluetooth always start run, `sudo systemctl enable bluetooth`
 ## Multiple Terminals with Byobu

 ![Byobu](https://raw.githubusercontent.com/osrf/TurtleBot4Lessons/main/media/byobu.png)